nicodemus26/sporest/README.md

 sporest
 =======

-A polyglotinous REST API Client/Server generator.
+A polyglotinous REST API client and stub server generator.